-Name Pad / Pin Description PVIN P2, 5-11 Power input for the power stage VIN 1 out to the modulator for input voltage feed-forward PVCC 25 Power input for the low-side gate driver and boot diode VCC 26 Power supply input for the controller PGND 18-21 Power ground for the low-side power MOSFET and for the low-side gate driver AGND P1, 4, 23 Analog ground for the analog portions of the IC and for substrate SW P3, 2, 12-17, 22 Switching node; junction between high-and low-side MOSFETs воот 3 Supply for high-side MOSFET gate driver.
+Name Pad / Pin Description PVIN P2, 5-11 Power input for the power stage VIN 1 Power input to the linear regulator; used in the modulator for input voltage feed-forward PVCC 25 Power output of the linear regulator; directly supplies power for the low-side gate driver and boot diode.
+Can be connected to VIN and PVIN for operation from 5 V rail.
+VCC 26 Power supply input for the controller PGND 18-21 Power ground for the low-side power MOSFET and for the low-side gate driver AGND P1, 4, 23 Analog ground for the analog portions of the IC and for substrate SW P3, 2, 12-17, 22 Switching node; junction between high-and low-side MOSFETs воот 3 Supply for high-side MOSFET gate driver.
 A capacitor from BOOT to SW supplies the charge to turn on the N-channel high-side MOSFET.
 During the freewheeling interval (low-side MOSFET on), the high-side capacitor is recharged by an internal diode connected to PVCC.
 ILIM 24 Current limit.
 A resistor between ILIM and SW sets the current limit threshold.
 FB 27 Output voltage feedback to the modulator EN 29 Enable input to the IC.
 Pin must be driven logic high to enable, or logic low to disable.
 SS 31 Soft-start input to the modulator FREQ 32 On-time and frequency programming pin.
 Connect a resistor between FREQ and AGND to program on-time and switching frequency.
-PGOOD 30 Power good; open-drain output indicating V {OUT} is within set limits.
+PGOOD 30 Power good; open-drain output indicating VOUT is within set limits.
 NC 28, 33-34 Leave pin open or connect to AGND.